WebMD: Better Information. Better Health.

 Diabetes and Alcohol

-Alcohol is processed in the body very similarly to the way fat is processed, and alcohol provides almost as many calories.
-Therefore, drinking alcohol in people with diabetes can cause your blood sugar to rise.
-If you choose to drink alcohol, only drink it occasionally and when your diabetes and blood sugar level are well-controlled.
-If you are following a calorie-controlled meal plan, one drink of alcohol should be counted as two fat exchanges.
+If you drink, do it occasionally and only when your diabetes and blood sugar level are well-controlled.
+If you are following a calorie-controlled meal plan, one drink of alcohol should be counted as two fat exchanges. <!--td {border: 1px solid #ccc;}br {mso-data-placement:same-cell;}--> Learn more about the effects of alcohol on diabetes.

-It is a good idea to check with your doctor if you are overweight or have high blood pressure or high triglyceride levels before drinking alcohol.
-If you are in doubt about whether drinking alcohol is safe for you, check with your doctor.
+It is a good idea to check with your doctor to see if drinking alcohol is safe for you.

 Here are some other ways that alcohol can affect diabetes:

-• While moderate amount of alcohol can cause blood sugar to rise, excess alcohol can actually decrease your blood sugar level -- sometimes causing it to drop into dangerous levels.
+• While moderate amounts of alcohol may cause blood sugar to rise, excess alcohol can actually decrease your blood sugar level -- sometimes causing it to drop into dangerous levels, especially for people with type 1 diabetes.

 • Beer and sweet wine contain carbohydrates and may raise blood sugar.